Joseph-J-Burton/oop-coffee-machine/README.md

 # Coin-op Coffee Machine
 ## Object Oriented Programming Project
 This is a project from a Python Learning course.
 I'm working through the course to refresh my python coding skills.

+***#  add programs and versions  #***

 ## Skills
 [] while loops
 [] classes